 Italy, Canada, USA, Australia, and New Zealand prefer the Brix scale, developed by Adolf Ferdinand Wenceslaus Brix (1798–1870).
 It seems that after the Oechsle scale and the KMW scale (which both preceded the Brie scale), the German-speaking world had no need to adapt another unit of measurement developed by a German.
 As such, this scale has never received more than casual attention in German-speaking countries (with the exception of the candy industry).
 English-speaking countries however, embraced the Brix scale; perhaps the name is easier to pronounce than “Oechsle” or “Klosterneuburger Mostwaage”.

 Unlike the Baumé scale, the Brix scale has inherent practical value, because 1 °Brix is defined as the density of the solution of 1 g sucrose in 100 g sucrose solution in water.
 This links the Brix scale and the Oechsle scale with the following approximation:

 Glucose is the most significant sugar base for winemaking.
 Yeast prefers glucose the most among all sugars, and you should always give fermentation a running start by providing a sufficient amount of glucose, either as such, or by using invert sugar syrup (see below).

 Glucose has a sweetness factor of 0.75, relative to sucrose.

 You can find out more information about glucose and other sugars in the Chemicals Section.

 Simple Sugar Syrup

-One can also make a more Concentrated Syrup with a density of 1.373 g/ml.
-This syrup has the interesting property that 1 litre contains exactly 1 kg sugar, providing an easy measure.
-This syrup has the disadvantage of being rather viscous, so mixing it into the wine batch is more difficult than with standard simple syrup.
+You can make a more Concentrated Simple Syrup with a density of 1.373 g/mL.
+1 L of this syrup contains exactly 1 kg sugar, providing an easy measure.
+This syrup however, is rather viscous, so mixing it into a batch of wine is more difficult than mixing in standard simple syrup.